Gallefray/vogon/README.md

 Hey!
-First off, this is licensed under the GPLv2.
+First off, this is licensed under the GPLv2, you can find a copy of it in the file calld LICENSE.

 Second off, you could easily change this to take an argument of the offset to make it a proper Caesar Cypher.